 Take everything here as directional.
-These are pattern-reading ranges, not audited figures, and the spread inside any single category is wider than the gap between categories.
+These are pattern-reading ranges from operating across multiple verticals at WIN Brands Group, not audited industry figures.
+The spread inside any single category is wider than the gap between categories.
 Use the card to form a hypothesis, then go read your own numbers honestly.

 How to actually